What are best practice road safety programs?

 - Safer travel conditions – both active safety and travel tend to increase with improved sidewalks, crosswalks, cycling facilities, streetscaping, traffic speed control and education programs.

-- Complementary factors – many factors that encourage walking and cycling, such as connected streets, higher parking and fuel prices, and compact development, also tend to increase traffic safety.5
+- Complementary factors – many factors that encourage walking and cycling, such as connected streets, higher parking and fuel prices, and compact development, also tend to increase traffic safety.6

 Relationship between Safe and Active Transportation and Health

-A well-designed Safe System can yield benefits beyond saving lives from road crashes because:
+A well-designed Safe System can yield benefits beyond saving lives from road crashes, by increasing the use of active transportation, because:

-- Good road design and infrastructure result in safe motorized vehicle speeds and facilitate and encourage walking, cycling and the use of mass public transit.
+- good road design and infrastructure result in safe motorized vehicle speeds and facilitate and encourage walking, cycling and the use of public transit.

 Good Practice Example